-The survey was carried out by the national partners of the TNS Opinion and Social network and coordinated by the German TNS subsidiary, TNS Infratest Dimap.
-About 1000 people were interviewed in each country.
-Net response rates were 47.6% in Germany, 41.3% in Poland and 29.9% in Spain.
-In order to correct for sampling biases, data have been weighted considering age groups, sex, region and urbanisation.3

-Respondents were asked to evaluate each of the following items:
+The survey was carried out by the national partners of "TNS Opinion and Social" network and coordinated by the German TNS subsidiary "TNS Infratest Dimap".
+In each country, about 1,000 people were interviewed.
+Net response rates were 47.6 per cent in Germany, 41.3 per cent in Poland, and 29.9 per cent in Spain.
+In order to correct for sampling biases, data has been weighted considering age groups, sex, region, and urbanisation.3 Respondents were asked to evaluate each of the following items: